 Streaming Audio Reserves:

-The Music Library provides access to sound recording reserves on and off campus through Variations, our streaming audio server.
-All audio reserve requests from our physical collections will be placed on the streaming audio server, unless you are using a published anthology (which will only be available as a traditional reserve in the Music Library and Sound Recordings Archives.
-Submit all of your reserve request as you ordinarily would, but please also tell us which specific tracks your students need from each recording and also send us a list of your course roster so that we can enroll the students in their appropriate section.
+The Music Library provides access to sound and video recording reserves on and off campus through Avalon, our audio and video streaming platform.
+All audio reserve requests from our physical collections will be placed on the streaming server, unless you are using a published anthology (which will only be available as a traditional reserve in the Music Library and Bill Schurk Sound Archives because of copyright limitations).
+Submit all of your reserve request as you ordinarily would and send us a list of your course roster so that we can enroll the students in their appropriate section.
 We'll also enroll you as a student so that you can see the reserve system as they will.

 Streaming Audio Databases: